 The information in these tables show:

-- How many applications Trinity Laban Conservatoire of Music and Dance received from UK domiciled applicants to recognised and accredited undergraduate higher education courses beginning in September 2018 and July 2019.
+- How many applications Trinity Laban Conservatoire of Music and Dance received from UK domiciled applicants to recognised and accredited undergraduate higher education courses beginning in the academic year specified in the links above.

 - The number of offers Trinity Laban Conservatoire of Music and Dance have made in relation to those applications.